3 Chinese Wedding Facts Explained – Traditions and Meaning

-Superstition, honour and tradition all play their part at a Chinese wedding.
-Here’s 3 Simple Facts About Chinese Weddings to keep you in the know.
+Superstition, honour and tradition – all play their part at a Chinese wedding.
+Here are 3 simple facts about Chinese wedding to keep you in the know.

-Unfortunately, nowadays in China, especially in the cities, a traditional Chinese wedding can hardly be seen anymore.
-In modern society, weddings are usually celebrated by gathering bride and groom’s friends together to have a lavish meal in a luxurious restaurant.
-But now let’s take a look at 3 Chinese wedding facts about traditional Chinese wedding.
+Nowadays in China, especially in the cities, a traditional Chinese wedding is rarely seen.
+Modern weddings often involve gathering the bride and groom’s friends for a lavish meal in a luxurious restaurant.
+But let’s now take a closer look at 3 important facts about traditional Chinese weddings.

-Back in the day, before a wedding took place, a matchmaker was sent by the boy’s family to the girl’s family to enquire about her name and date of birth.
-Once collected their names and birth dates would be sent to a fortune teller to see whether their marriage would be good match.
-Only after the fortune teller confirmed that the marriage would have a “happy ending”, could the wedding then take place.
+In traditional Chinese wedding customs before a wedding took place a matchmaker was sent by the boy’s family to the girl’s family to ask about her name and birth date.
+These details were then given to a fortune teller to check if the marriage was a good match.
+Only when the fortune teller confirmed a happy marriage match could the wedding proceed.

-3. Tradition: Chinese Wedding Bridal Sedan and 3 Bows
+3. Tradition: Chinese Wedding Bridal Sedan and Three Bows

 What are the wedding traditions in your country?